NORTH WOOLWICH LINE

 1979 saw the North Woolwich branch incorporated into the North London Line, pre-empting the closure of the Broad Street line (Broad Street station had hitherto provided the eastern terminus for the North London Line).

-2011: The route of the line has been cut through to provide this short crossing between Albert Road (on the left) and Factory Road (on the right).
-There is another crossing just short of the old North Woolwich station as well.
+2011: The route of the line was cut through to provide this temporary crossing between Albert Road (on the left) and Factory Road (on the right).
+There was another crossing just short of the old North Woolwich station as well.

 Original fencing that could be opened to allow trains across Factory Road.
 The line runs parallel with Factory Road from left to right.